What is DFARS?

 To adhere, this requires organizations to monitor visitor activity (3.10.3), maintain extensive audit logs of physical access (3.10.4), enforcing CUI safeguards at alternative worksites (3.10.6), and controlling physical access devices (3.10.5)

-For the full list of Physical Protection security requirements and detailed descriptions, read pages 95-96 of NIST 800-171 publication.
+For the complete list of Physical Protection security requirements and detailed descriptions, read pages 95-96 of NIST 800-171 publication.

 To mitigate risk, organizations should “periodically assess the risk to organizational operations (including mission, functions, image, or reputation), organizational assets, and individuals, resulting from the operation of organizational systems and the associated processing, storage, or transmission of CUI.”
 (3.11.1)